codeaches/codeaches.github.io/_posts/2018-12-20-Spring Boot-OAuth2 and Resource Server setup.md

 Create a class `AuthServerConfig.java` annotate the class with `@EnableAuthorizationServer`.
 This annotation is used to configure the OAuth 2.0 Authorization Server mechanism

 > I am using JdbcTokenStore and BCryptPasswordEncoder with strength/rounds as 4.
+> AuthorizationServerEndpointsConfigurer configures the non-security features of the Authorization Server endpoints, like token store, token customizations, user approvals and grant types.
+> AuthorizationServerSecurityConfigurer configures the security of the Authorization Server, which means in practical terms the /oauth/token endpoint.
+> ClientDetailsServiceConfigurer configures the ClientDetailsService, e.g. declaring individual clients and their properties.

 `com.codeaches.oauth2server.AuthServerConfig.java`
 ```java